Basic Dog Training Commands

 - Slowly increase the distance between the two of you, 1 step, 2 steps, etc.

 - Once you have reached 10 steps, you can add distance and duration together.
 Take one step away from him, wait 5 seconds and then step back to him, mark and release.

 - When he is consistently responding to duration and distance, you can start adding distractions such as tossing a tennis ball, or being in new environments.

 Remember that when you add in distractions, reduce the distance and duration of your stay to set him up for success.

 Very Important Basic Command Is To "Come" When Called

 Come when called is an extremely important behavior, so there are a few extra points for the behavior to be effective.

 - Do not use the recall word if you know he won’t respond.
-Try calling your his name first to see if he will react to you.
+Try calling his name first to see if he will react to you

 - Use extremely high value food for recall.
-Find something your he LOVES, like diced chicken or meatball, and use that only for working with recall.
+Find something your dog LOVES, like diced chicken or meatball, and use that only for working with recall

 - Start your training session by showing him that you have a high value reward.
 This will help him become more engaged in training and more apt to respond.